slmingol/words/README.md

 # List of words we like and hate

 ## Like
-- Chutney
+- chutney
 - Gitche Gumee
-- Effervescent
+- effervescent
-- Exfoliate
+- exfoliate
 - honeysuckle
+- slicker
+- golloshes
+- nervous

 ## Hate
+- slacks
-- Slacks
+- immaculate
-- Imaculate
+- pristine
-- Pristine
+- plush
-- Plush
+- davenport